 This weekend I spent a lot of time with my girlfriends.
 The older I get, the harder I find it to carve out quality time for friends because of hectic schedules and the miles in between us.
 It was great seeing so many of my girls and spending more than a shared meal or quick coffee catch up sesh with them.
 I’ve noticed that too often we spend our time together reminiscing on the “old times” – and all of the memories we made once upon a time – instead of creating new stories to tell years from now…

-One of my best friends Leslie is in town and we spent all day Saturday together.
+One of my good friends Leslie is in town and we spent all day Saturday together.
 We started the day in San Francisco, wondering Union Street and eating breakfast at a place called Perry’s.
-Lucky for me, Leslie doesn’t eat much meat either so we happily split a veggie scramble and the California eggs Benedict.
-We also got lattes, which has more milk than I usually like to drink but because it was a lazy morning spent with a friend, I didn’t worry about it.
+Lucky for me, Leslie doesn’t eat much meat either so we happily split a veggie scramble and the California eggs Benedict, plus 2 lattes; but no splits there! 🙂

 After some vegan noshing, we headed across the Bay to Livermore for late afternoon wine tasting with Leslie’s mom.
 We started at Wente Vineyards and then went to Concannon.
 I am actually the worst at wine tasting because I find that I always forget what the last wine I tried tasted like, so I can’t compare the wines the way other people seem to do.
-I’m also not a picky wine drinker by any means (being way more bougie about my beer than my wine) and can’t tell a Merlot from a cab from any other red… Nonetheless, both vineyards were beautiful and what’s better than drinking wine with other women?!
-(WHO run the world!? #GIRLS)
+Plus I’m also not a picky wine drinker by any means (being way more bougie about my beer than my wine) and can’t tell a merlot from a cab from any other red… Nonetheless, both vineyards were beautiful.

 After wine tasting we went downtown for Italian at a place called Bruno’s, which was delicious but really, what Italian food isn’t?